syncfusion-content/winui-docs/winui/Slider/track.md

 ## Track Hover Color

 You can change the active and inactive track hover color of the slider using the [`ActiveTrackHoverFill`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ActiveTrackHoverFill) and [`InactiveTrackHoverFill`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_InactiveTrackHoverFill) properties respectively.
-This color will be applied when hover the cursor on the slider control.
+This color will be applied when hovering the cursor on the Slider control.

 {% tabs %}